sassoftware/saspy/saspy/doc/source/configuration.rst

     [for SSO Viya configurations] one time authorization code acquired via the SASLogon oauth service where the url to get the code would be [url]/SASLogon/oauth/authorize?client_id=[client_id]&response_type=code so perhaps:        https://SAS.Viya.sas.com/SASLogon/oauth/authorize?client_id=SASPy&response_type=code

+authkey -
+    (Optional) The keyword that starts a line in the authinfo file containing user and or password for this connection.
+See the IOM using Java above for more info.

 user -
     (**Discouraged**)  The user ID is required but if this field is left blank,